“If there is to be a future, it will wear a crown of feminine design.” Sri Aurobindo

 Just as we all have a Father and a Mother, it makes sense to love all men, women, boys and girls, and the feminine and masculine within ourselves and within others.
 Just as there is the sun, the moon, and the stars, and nature’s unfolding dance, it makes sense to love all of creation.

 However, in order for the phoenix to rise from its ashes it is vital that the deep feminine, that has been suppressed for so long rise!
 WE must all embrace the non-judging, caring, intuitive, emotional, creative, unconditional loving part of ourselves and others.
-It is women and children who are leading the way!
+It is women who are leading the way!
 Love is the key!
 Peace and blessings, Bridget Cameron <3…

 “All the queens will gather round